The Energy Regulation and Markets Review: Malaysia

 There are a number of fiscal incentives in place that are specifically targeted at potential entrants to the renewable energy market in Malaysia.
-For example, MESTECC has approved a budget of 5 billion ringgit under the Green Technology Financing Scheme (GTFS) to help fund new energy efficiency projects in Malaysia for the period 2018–2022.34 Additionally, on 6 March 2019, the Ministry of Finance approved an upgraded scheme, GTFS 2.0, for companies that are majority Malaysian-owned, allocating 2 billion ringgit for the period between January 2019 and the end of 2020.
-GTFS 2.0, which will last for two years, offers successful applicants an interest/profit rate subsidy of 2 per cent per year on loans and financing for the first seven years of the financing term, and a government-issued financial guarantee of 60 per cent of the green component cost.35 At the time of writing, the official GTFS website lists 655 projects that have been approved and certified for the GTFS scheme.36
+For example, a budget of 5 billion ringgit had been approved under the Green Technology Financing Scheme (GTFS) to help fund new energy efficiency projects in Malaysia for the period 2018–2022.34 On 6 March 2019, the Ministry of Finance approved an upgraded scheme, GTFS 2.0, for companies that are majority Malaysian-owned, allocating 2 billion ringgit for the period between January 2019 and the end of 2020.
+Successful applicants are entitled to an interest/profit rate subsidy of 2 per cent per year on loans and financing for the first seven years of the financing term, and a government-issued financial guarantee of 60 per cent of the green component cost.35 Since its inception in 2010, by May 2020 the GTFS had successfully approved a total of 349 projects with a total financing amount of about 4.5 billion ringgit and the incentive scheme is expected to continue, with GTFS 3.0 to be announced later this year.36

-Following the spirit of the Eleventh Malaysia Plan, SEDA – with the blessing of the Economic Planning Unit – has introduced the Energy Efficiency Projects Malaysia, which is a conditional energy audit grant for commercial buildings consuming more than 3 million kWh for six consecutive months.37
+Following the spirit of the Eleventh Malaysia Plan37, SEDA has introduced the Energy Efficiency Projects Malaysia, which is a conditional energy audit grant for commercial buildings consuming more than 3 million kWh for six consecutive months.38

 The Malaysian Investment Development Authority (MIDA) offers tax incentives for green technology projects and services.
-Subject to any other conditions imposed by MIDA, a Malaysian company that undertakes a green technology project, or a company that purchases green technology assets as listed in MIDA's MyHijau Directory, may be eligible for an investment tax allowance of 100 per cent of the qualifying capital expenditure incurred in a green technology project or asset from the year of assessment 2013 until the year of assessment 2020.
-Similarly, a Malaysian company that provides green technology services is eligible for an income tax exemption of 100 per cent of its statutory income from the year of assessment 2013 until the year of assessment 2020.38
+Subject to any other conditions imposed by MIDA, a Malaysian company that undertakes a green technology project, or a company that purchases green technology assets as listed in MIDA's MyHijau Directory or provides green technology services may be eligible for investment tax allowance and income tax exemptions.
+As part of the national budget for 2020, these incentives have been extended until 2023.39

 Feed-in tariff approvals and renewable energy power purchase agreements